 - Add egg, butter, cream, molasses, and vanilla, and stir until dough comes together.

 - Turn out dough onto parchment-lined baking sheet and shape by hand into a rough circle, 7 or 8 inches in diameter.
 Using a very sharp knife, slice into 8 even wedges and separate carefully, then space evenly around the baking sheet.

 - Bake 18 to 20 minutes, or until scones are firm and lightly browned.
 Keep an eye on the bottoms to make sure they don’t burn.

 - Remove from oven, transfer to a wire rack and let cool.

 - Beat butter, Swerve and vanilla until well combined.

-- Beat in cream, 1 tbsp at a time, until a spreadable consistency is achieved.
+- Beat in cream, 1 tablespoon at a time, until a spreadable consistency is achieved.